scipy-conference/scipy_proceedings/papers/simon_lund/simon_lund.rst

 Discard
   is used to signal that the copy in shared memory has been updated and all other copies are now invalid.
 Normally used by the bridge to upgrading a read access to a write access.

-The cphVB components follow the following four rules when implementing the data ownership scheme:
+The Bohrium components follow the following four rules when implementing the data ownership scheme:

 1. The Bridge will always ask the Vector Engine Manager for access to a given data object.
 It will send a **sync** request for read access, followed by a **release** request for write access.
 The Bridge will not keep track of ownership itself.